The Pat McAfee Show: The Pat McAfee Show (2018–present)

 Following the split with Barstool Sports, Pat McAfee launched a podcast network called Pat McAfee Inc., which included several programs such as The Pat McAfee Show 2.0, That's Hockey Talk, Heartland Radio 2.0, and Good Bettor Bets.
-The Pat McAfee Show 2.0, also known as "PMS 2.0", was a new podcast that featured the same cohosts and served as a continuation of the original podcast, but was produced independently at the start.
+The Pat McAfee Show 2.0, also known as "PMS 2.0", was a new podcast that featured the same co-hosts and served as a continuation of the original podcast, but was produced independently at the start.
 He continued to net high-profile guests such as Aaron Rodgers on the new program, and made his television commentating debut on New Year's Eve of 2018.

-The Pat McAfee Show, a new program with the same name as Pat McAfee's prior podcast, premiered on September 9, 2019, as part of a multi-year deal between McAfee, DAZN, and Westwood One; DAZN would distribute the channel via its subscription sports streaming service, while Westwood One would syndicate an audio simulcast, with clearances in 40 markets at launch.
-The only major format change from the podcast to the radio and television program would be that Pat McAfee would need to use explicit language less frequently, in order to comply with FCC regulations.
+The Pat McAfee Show, a new program with the same name as Pat McAfee's prior podcast, premiered on September 9, 2019, as part of a multi-year deal between McAfee, DAZN, and Westwood One.
+DAZN would distribute the channel via its subscription sports streaming service, while Westwood One would syndicate an audio simulcast, with clearances in 40 markets at launch.
+The only major format change from the podcast to the radio and television program would be that Pat McAfee would need to use explicit language less frequently in order to comply with FCC regulations.
 As part of the agreement, McAfee would also produce on-site broadcasts from the locations of boxing and mixed martial arts events being broadcast by DAZN, and also contribute NFL content for DAZN in markets (such as Canada and Germany) where it held streaming rights to the league.
 It was reported that McAfee was being courted by ESPN as a home for the show (having recently joined ESPN's Get Up! and college football coverage as a contributor), but that DAZN offered him more flexibility.